-- All students attending seminar should sit in the front two to five rows of Phipps (1205). - During the question and answer session, students will be given the first opportunity to ask questions. - Sleeping, reading the newspaper, talking, text messaging, gross inattention, etc. are unacceptable behavior and will be treated as an unexcused absence for each occurrence. - Cell-phone ringing will result in the deduction of half a letter grade from the final grade. - All students will fill out an evaluation for each of the student seminars, due to Dr. Treadwell by 4 pm the Wednesday or Monday following each seminar.
+- All students should sit towards the front, and at least four rows from the back of room 1205. - During the question and answer session, students will be given the first opportunity to ask questions. - Sleeping, reading the newspaper, talking, text messaging, gross inattention, etc. are unacceptable behavior and will be treated as an unexcused absence for each occurrence. - Cell-phone ringing will result in the deduction of half a letter grade from the final grade. - All students will fill out an evaluation for each of the student seminars, due to Dr. Treadwell by 4 pm the Wednesday or Monday following each seminar.
 Failure to, or lateness in, turning in these evaluations will result in a grade penalty.